-14 days: The "Pearl of Africa" - Uganda Classic Safari
+14 days: The "Pearl of Africa" - Uganda Classic Wildlife Safari

 The highlights of the 14 day safari to explore western Uganda include: gorilla trekking at Bwindi National Park, game drives, chimpanzee trekking and community experiences.

 Day 1: Welcome to Uganda - the Pearl of Africa

 Bamboo Ecotours staff will pick you upon arrival at Entebbe International Airport and proceed to the guest house for overnight.

 Day 2: Kampala-Ziwa Rhino Sanctuary – Murchison Falls National Park

 In the morning we will transfer from Kampala to Ziwa Rhino Sanctuary.
 Rhino’s got extinct in Uganda in the early 1980s and Ziwa site is being used as breeding site for the black and white Rhino.
 After we will proceed to Murchison Falls National Park.
 Dinner and Overnight at Fort Murchison or Red Chilli Rest Camp.

 Day 3: Game drive and boat trip at Murchison Falls National Park

 In the morning you will go for a game drive in the park to spot elephants, lions, giraffe and other wildlife.
 In the afternoon, you will take a relaxing boat trip on the River Nile and here you will have a chance to see crocodiles, hippos and a range of rare birds.
 You will also see for yourself the point where River Nile joins Lake Albert, which is one of the “major highlights” of this trip.